littlehorse-enterprises/lh-quickstart-dotnet/README.md

 Alternatively, in the [`workflow` directory](./workflow/), we have written code to define a `WfSpec` using our Python SDK.
 You can follow the [README](./workflow/README.md) there.

-Alternatively, you can check out our [WfSpec Development documentation](https://littlehorse.io/docs/server/developer-guide/wfspec-development/basics) to use the Go or Java SDK's.
+Moreover, you can check out our [WfSpec Development documentation](https://littlehorse.io/docs/server/developer-guide/wfspec-development/basics) to use the Go or Java SDK's.

 ## Running the `WfSpec`